 Mental contrasting is more effective than positive visualization alone because it draws a clear connection between the desired future and the obstacles that stand in the way.
 In other words, it causes the brain to think – if I can mobilize the energy to conquer these specific, present challenges, I can make real my desired future.

-Mental contrasting is effective in translating temporary motivation into long-term commitment, but only when the brain is convinced.
+Mental contrasting is effective in translating temporary motivation into a long-term commitment, but only when the brain is convinced.
 When expectations are low, mental contrasting has been shown to reduce goal commitment – it makes even more clear to the brain how out-of-reach the visualized future is (because of how large the visualized obstacles are).79

 That's a good thing – it's good to give up on unrealistic goals from the get-go.
 Then attention can be focused on goals more likely to be achieved.
 This doesn't mean giving up on large dreams – only on breaking them up into smaller, more digestible pieces.

 Break up your goal into smaller pieces.
 Commit to achieving just the first piece.
 After completion, commit to achieving the second piece, and so on.